 It seems all the Halloween activities are either childish or horror.
 Seriously, everywhere I turn it seems to be a “Scooby-Doo” film or an IT poster.
 I love Halloween but….what if you are an adult who isn’t into horror?
 Don’t drop the Halloween spirit!
-Just join in with these 10 adult Halloween activities that are not Horror-ifying!
+Just join in with these easy Halloween activities for adults that aren’t Horror-fying!

 *This post may contain affiliate links.

 Too old for trick or treating?
 Invite friends over and do a candy potluck!
 This would be great for an office party too.
 Have everyone bring their favorite candies, or assign each person a letter or country to bring a treat that matches their letter/country.
 This delicious Kit Kat and Oreo Cake would be super fun and festive at a candy party.